PauloLuan/node-subtitle-downloader/README.md

 ## Installing NODEJS

 You must have to use [nodejs](http://nodejs.org/) version 0.10.x.
-If you not have node on your machine, just put the following code into your terminal as a root, it will install and configure the NodeJS by the [NVM (Node Version Manager)](https://github.com/creationix/nvm)
+If you not have node on your machine, just put the following code into your terminal as a root (assuming that you're using Linux), it will install and configure the NodeJS by the [NVM (Node Version Manager)](https://github.com/creationix/nvm)

 	# log as sudo
 	sudo su